-Jen: One key theme that kept floating around during the conference that we heard from session to session was this core theme around workloads.
+Jen: One key theme that kept floating around during the conference that we heard from session to session to session was this core theme around workloads.
 And how do you enable transformation one workload at a time?
-So conversations and presentations and talking through workloads focused on migration and modernization of those workloads, it helps steps through that business transformation.
-Again cause it’s hard to do business transformation.
+So conversations and presentations and talking through workloads focused on migration and modernization of those workloads.
+It helps steps through that business transformation again.
+Cause it’s hard to do business transformation.
 It doesn’t happen all at once.
 It’s iterative steps and key inflection points of where you’re leveling up or scaling at a different rate.

 So where did you start?
 To do this you need a solid architecture foundation.
-And we sat in on presentations around AWS well-architected and well-architected has these key five pillars to help reduce risk in scaling and enabling adaptability and innovation.
+And we sat in on presentations around AWS well-architected.
+And well-architected has these key five pillars to help reduce risk in scaling and enabling adaptability and innovation.
 And those pillars are operational excellence, security, flexibility, performance efficiency, and cost optimization.
-And is an industry best practice and this goes from IT to network to infrastructure.
-You typically would bring in a third-party expert, such as our OST experts in architecture to perform a well-architected assessment and review because as you’re looking to transform and evolve these workloads and your whole business is transforming as well.
-What patterns and aspects of other innovation can you leverage as a part of a well-architected foundation and AWS talked about expanding where they’ve started with this well-architected framework.
+And as an industry best practice, and this goes from IT to network to infrastructure, you typically would bring in a third-party expert, such as our OST experts in architecture, to perform a well-architected assessment and review.
+Because as you’re looking to transform and evolve these workloads and your whole business is transforming as well, what patterns and aspects of other innovation can you leverage as a part of a well-architected foundation?
+And AWS talked about expanding where they’ve started with this well-architected framework.
 Nick, I’d love to get your perspective from an architecture standpoint.

 Nick: Yeah.
 Thanks, Jen.
-The well-architected review from AWS has been, like you said, a staple of AWS has conversations with clients and partners alike for many years.
+The well-architected review from AWS has been, like you said, a staple of AWS’s conversations with clients and partners alike for many years.
 And the extension of this service today is a really great step forward.
-And what it really means by adding these new lenses to their well-architected portfolio.
-It just means that they have a set of standards for us to work against.
+And what it really means by adding these new lenses to their well-architected portfolio, it just means that they have a set of standards for us to work against.
 So as technologists, we don’t have to reinvent the wheel every time we don’t have to be experts in every single minuscule, granular detail.
 AWS has got a roadmap for us to compare against.
-The nice thing about this as by adding things like machine learning, data analytics, streaming media, things like that.
-They have something for us to compare against that maybe the industry hasn’t had the ability to do before.
+The nice thing about this is by adding things like machine learning, data analytics, streaming media, things like that, they have something for us to compare against that maybe the industry hasn’t had the ability to do before.
 But the really interesting thing is the addition of this custom lens.

 So it’s really interesting to see how that has matured over the years.
 And I’m excited to partner with other organizations to perform these well-architected reviews and get that third-party validation.

 Jen: For me being an industry veteran in IOT it’s a delight.
-To Nick’s point earlier in the conversation, the networking, you get weary of these digital interfaces and all the meetings virtually to have a moment in time to capture people and see their physical presence and be able to react and respond and drive these conversations even in passing.
-They say a lot of the businesses done in conversations in the hallway, and that’s what AWS re-invent expo and in between these sessions, you capture these moments.
+To Nick’s point earlier in the conversation, the networking, you get weary of these digital interfaces and all the meetings virtually.
+To have a moment in time to capture people and see their physical presence and be able to react and respond and drive these conversations even in passing.
+They say a lot of the business is done in conversations in the hallway, and that’s what AWS re:Invent expo and in between these sessions, you capture these moments.
 It truly does for an OST perspective, as a business line leader, that’s where the conversations in the business can grow and change.